Connect with us

 It also uses zinc for safeguarding the edges and scratches and silicon as a binding agent.

-During installation or roofing, the material is cut to size then delivered to site in neat packs.
+During installation or roofing, the material is cut to size and then delivered to the site in neat packs.
 Truss members are screw-fastened using self-tapping screws and a screw gun.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.